 The Community Engagement Challenge

-The application for Fall 2019 is now open.
-Application deadline is September 30, 2019.
+The application for Spring 2020 is now open.
+Application deadline is January 31, 2020.
 Apply here.

 The Rochester Center for Community Leadership (RCCL) invites University of Rochester student organizations to apply for Community Engagement Challenge grants.
 These grants of up to $500 each are intended to support projects that build and strengthen ties between the University and the City of Rochester.

 Recognizing that many student organizations already have a strong history of performing service activities in the Rochester area and elsewhere, grants can be used to expand current efforts or develop new initiatives

 Funds can also be used to cover the cost of transportation and/or materials for a community service project, or the cost of training that will help an organization improve its ability to engage with the community.

 The grants will be awarded by a selection committee that includes students, alumni, faculty, staff, and community input.
 Special thanks to the Class of 2011 for their generous donation that makes these grants possible.

 Congratulations to our past Community Engagement Challenge winners: